 Garlic Butter Potatoes are super quick and super easy to make and boy, o boy are they tasty!!
-Soft and buttery, melting in your mouth like the best blissful side dish you can make, they work with practically any main dish.
+Soft and buttery, melting in your mouth and lots of flavor, they work with practically any main dish.
 These garlic parsley potatoes will be the talk of any table they get placed on 😉.

 🤍 Recipe Highlights

 I have summarised everything that you will come to know and love (LOVE ❤) about the recipe in the points below:

 - Quick and easy: garlic butter potatoes on stove are fast and simple to cook!
 This means that you don't need to turn the oven on, heating up the whole house.
 You only need to use the one element or hot plate.